ShanshanChen-Biostat/shanshanchen-biostat.github.io/Posts/Rtips.md

 DF = data.table(DF)
 DF = DF %>% group_by(ID) %>% mutate(Var = runner::fill_run(Var, run_for_first = T))
 ```
-- Adding a sequence along each subject
+- Adding a sequence along each subject, given the total number of observations of that subject
 ```
 DF = DF %>% group_by(ID) %>% mutate(NewSeq = seq_len(n()))
 ```
+- Adding a sequence along each subject, by counting the number of observations of a variable (e.g. Date here) of that subject

+DF = DF%>% group_by(ID) %>% mutate(Day = dense_rank(Date))

 - Visualzing each subject's longitudinal data sequence
 ```
 library(nlme) ## trellis plot method